meesterbaumer/Temp-converter/README.md

 # Temp Converter

 ## Description
-Use this application to select sandwich toppings and price out your order.
+Use this application to convert temps between Fahrenheit and Celcius.

 ## Screenshots

 ## How To Run